DrDonk/OC4VM/docs/notes.md

 #### 1.1.1 Current Method
-The setting of the number of cores for an AMD processor needs to carefully managed as AMD CPUs use different methods those of an Intel CPU.
+The setting of the number of cores for an AMD processor needs to carefully managed as AMD CPUs use different methods compared to an Intel CPU.
 To allow VMware to boot macOS on an AMD CPU OC4VM uses OpenCore capabilities to emulate an Intel CPU when using an AMD CPU.

 ### 1.1.2 Patch List
-List of AMD patches in AMD_Vanilla and their current status in OC4VM
+List of AMD patches in AMD_Vanilla and their current status in OC4VM.
+All these patches modify code in the XNU kernel and is found in the open source code in the /xnu/osfmk/i386/cpuid.c file.

 | Function/Target                             | Patch Name                            | Comment                                     |
 | ------------------------------------------- | --------------------------------------| ------------------------------------------- |